yukinotech/JSBD/README.md

 - `lhs`: A `BigDecimal` value.
 If the value is from another type, it throws `TypeError`.
 - `rhs`: A `BigDecimal` value.
 If the value is from another type, it throws `TypeError`.
 - `options`: It is an object indicating how the round operation should be performed.
-It's the same options bag object described on [BigDecimal.round](#bigdecimalroundvalue--options).
+It's the same options bag object described on [JSBD.round](#bigdecimalroundvalue--options).
 If it's not given, no rounding operation will be applied, and the exact result will be returned.

 ### JSBD.subtract(lhs, rhs [, options])